 The idea was always that the blog should find ways of bringing together the personal experience and the scientific evidence.
 Latterly, the personal experience is much less centre-stage than it used to be, though of course it still informs everything about how and what I choose to write.
 And I have much less sense, now, of a stark divide between ‘me’ and ‘science’: I have a richer appreciation of the relevance to mental health of other kinds of research we wouldn’t necessarily call scientific, and a much more fleshed-out appreciation of where ‘I’ fit into the wide swathe of people with experiences of disordered eating.
 I keep learning, and so I hope the blog keeps improving.

 Since 2015 (gosh books always take a long time!)
-I’ve been writing a book that was originally going to be firmly based on the blog, but which in that form kept defeating my attempts to write it, especially when I tried to add in more of a narrative thread but without making it a memoir.
+I’ve been writing a book that was originally going to be firmly based on the blog, but which in that form kept defeating my attempts to write it, especially when I tried to add in more of a narrative thread but without making it a memoir (because I think most anorexia memoirs should probably never have been published).
 A couple of years ago I stumbled across a new idea for a structure, and it then started moving along a lot more quickly and enjoyably.
-In early 2020 I finally finished a draft I’m happy with, and I’m now exploring publication options.
+In early 2020 I finally finished a draft I’m happy with, and then I realized I really ought to do some research to find out how readers respond to it, since it has come dangerously close to being a memoir, and my research so far suggests that people who seek out anorexia memoirs tend to feel a lot worse after they’ve read them.
+The experiment is now nearly ready to launch.
 Watch this space!